jorrhe/cwabd.koplugin/README.md

 ## Configuration

 1. Ensure you are in the KOReader file browser.
-2. Navigate to the "Tools" menu
+2. Access the "Search" menu.
 3. Select "Z-library Settings" (it's probably on the second page of this menu).
 4. Enter your Z-library username, password, and the base URL for your Z-library instance.
 5. Adjust other settings if needed.